ccrma/chugins/DbMda/Talkbox/readme.md

 ## DbMdaTalkbox chugin

-The DbMdaTalkbox chugin is a port of Paul Keller's open-source vst plugin here: http://mda.smartelectronix.com/ and
+The DbMdaTalkbox chugin is a port of Paul Kellett's open-source vst plugin here: http://mda.smartelectronix.com/ and
 here: https://sourceforge.net/projects/mda-vst.
 It is GPL2 and MIT licensed.